thunder/select2/README.md

         "type:npm-asset"
     ],
 ```
-And add a new installer-types section next to it:
+And add a new 'installer-types' section next to the 'installer-path' in the 'extra' section:

 ```json
     "installer-types": ["bower-asset", "npm-asset"],